-Pursuing Higher Studies - While this is the commonly chosen route, the choice to be made here is whether to go for traditional specializations on offer or new age specializations that are still upcoming; whether to pursue post graduation in India or abroad.
-Some of the options have been clearly specified below.
+Pursuing Higher Studies - The common choice of medicos after completing an MBBS degree is to continue with their higher studies.
+What is uncommon here is whether they opt for traditional specializations or new age specializations that are still upcoming; whether they wish to pursue their post graduation courses in India or abroad.
+In the points given below some of these options are specified.

 1. Traditional Specializations after MBBS:

-With regard to what after MBBS, the most common choice of many students is pursuing specialization in their area of interest.
-In this too, the most popular choice of course is an MD/MS or a Diploma in Medicine.
-In India, admissions to MD/MS are conducted through a few common PG entrance exams which include NEET PG, AIIMS PG, JIPMER PG exam and PGIMER.
+Most common choice among candidates, while deciding on what to do after MBBS,is pursuing specialization in their area of interest.
+At this stage too, medicos' most preferred course is an MD/MS or a Diploma in Medicine.
+As for India, admissions to MD/MS are conducted through a few common PG entrance exams which include NEET PG, AIIMS PG, JIPMER PG exam and PGIMER.
 The specializations offered under MD (Doctor of Medicine), MS (Master of Surgery) and other diploma programmes are listed below in the table.

 The list of PG Specializations available are as follows

 Physical Medicine & Rehabilitation